rafael-santiago/euther-pi/doc/HOW-TO-EMBED-AN-ETHER-EN.md

 GoldenFleaHotel 123321*!
 ```

-Now it is only about plugging the `Pen-Drive` in `Raspberry Pi` and power it on, wait a time and
+Now it is only about plugging the `Pen Drive` in `Raspberry Pi` and power it on, wait a time and
 you will be able to access `Eutherpe` how you are used to.

 Supposing that now you will spend some days in the countryside and that you have the following